moj-analytical-services/splink/docs/dev_guides/changing_splink/development_quickstart.md

 ## Step 2: Choose how to install system dependencies

 Developing Splink requires Python, as well as Poetry (the package manager we use to install Python package dependencies).
-Testing locally on the Spark, Athena, or PostgreSQL backends requires additional dependencies.
+Running Spark or PostgreSQL on your computer to test those backends requires additional dependencies.
+Athena only runs in the AWS cloud, so to locally run the tests for that backend you will need to create an AWS account and configure Splink to use it.

 There are two ways to install these system dependencies: globally on your computer, or in an isolated conda environment.